 Which Topics Should You Prioritize?

-Together, these four topics account for roughly 30 to 46 questions—approximately 27% to 42% of the entire exam.
-If you can consistently answer these correctly, you are well on your way to passing.
+If you can consistently answer these five topic areas correctly, you are well on your way to passing.

-After mastering those, move to the mid-weight topics: Control Systems, Linear Systems, Signal Processing, Communications, Electromagnetics, and Mathematics.
+After mastering those, move to the mid-weight topics: Control Systems, Linear Systems, Signal Processing, Communications, Electromagnetics, Engineering Economics, Properties of Electrical Materials, Computer Networks, and Software Engineering.
 These collectively represent another 35–40% of the exam.
+Many are formula-driven and very learnable in a focused study block.

 Most successful candidates spend 200–300 hours preparing over 8 to 16 weeks.
 Here is a suggested 12-week plan: